DoctorMcKay/node-steam-session/README.md

 console.log(`New access token: ${session.accessToken}`);
 ```

 As of 2023-04-24, this method works for EAuthTokenPlatformType MobileApp and SteamClient, but using WebBrowser will fail
 with response `AccessDenied`.

+### renewRefreshToken()

+Does the same thing as [`refreshAccessToken()`](#refreshaccesstoken), while also attempting to renew your refresh token.

+Whether a new refresh token will actually be issued is at the discretion of the Steam backend.
+This method will
+return true if a new refresh token was issued (which can be accessed using the [`refreshToken`](#refreshtoken) property), or
+false if no new refresh token was issued.
+Regardless of the return value, the [`accessToken`](#accesstoken) property is
+always updated with a fresh access token (unless there was an error).

+**Important:** If a refresh token is successfully renewed (e.g. this method returns true), the old refresh token will
+become invalid, even if it is not yet expired.

+As of 2023-04-24, this method works for EAuthTokenPlatformType MobileApp and SteamClient, but using WebBrowser will fail
+with response `AccessDenied`.